katewang1/Employee_Attrition_Analysis/README.md

 ## Results
 </br>

-(Which factors were most heavily waited?
+(Which factors were most heavily weighted?
 Individually and/or by categories of sorts?
 Personal, work environment, etc.  Can we improve attrition rate by adjusting the inputs?)
 </br>
 </br>